bndiep/bndiep/README.md

 ### Hi there 👋

 My name is Bach!
-I am currently a junior developer intern at [Vizer App](https://www.vizerapp.com/)!
+I am a full stack web developer!

 - 🔭 I’m currently working on my portfolio and potentially a little side project called 'Into the Shadow (Art) Realm.'
 - 🌱 I’m currently learning React Native.